IBM/spacetech-ssa/orbit_prediction/README.md

 -   `--st_user`: The username for space-track.org
 -   `--st_password`: The password for space-track.org
 -   `--norad_id_file`: The path to a text file containing a single NORAD ID on each row to fetch orbit data for.
-If no file is passed then orbit data for all LEO RSOs will be fetched.
+If no file is passed then orbit data for all LEO ASOs will be fetched.
 -   `--ml_model_dir`: The path to the directory containing the error prediction models serialized as JSON.
 -   `--n_days`: The number of days in the future to make orbit predictions for, defaults to 3.
 -   `--timestep`: The frequency in seconds to make orbit predictions for, defaults 600